mcvine/mcvine/docs/sphinx/Fundamentals.rst

 ------------------------------------
 To list all components::

- $ mcvine-list-components
+ $ mcvine component list

 To list components of a specific category::

- $ mcvine-list-components --category=monitors
+ $ mcvine component list --category=monitors

 .. _fundamentals-component-info: